ydb-platform/ydb/ydb/docs/en/core/security/authentication.md

 * [Authentication through a third-party IAM provider](#iam), for example, [Yandex Identity and Access Management]{% if lang == "en" %}(https://cloud.yandex.com/en/docs/iam/){% endif %}{% if lang == "ru" %}(https://cloud.yandex.ru/docs/iam/){% endif %}.
 * Authentication by [username and password](#static-credentials).

+## Anonymous authentication

+Anonymous authentication allows you to connect to YDB without specifying a username and password.
+This type of access should be used only for informational purposes for internal local databases that do not have access over the network.

+To enable anonymous authentication, use `false` in the `enforce_user_token_requirement` key of the cluster's [configuration file](../reference/configuration/index.md#auth).

 ## Authentication through a third-party IAM provider {#iam}

 * **Anonymous**: Empty token passed in a request.